instructure/instructure-ui/docs/getting-started/contributing.md

 ### Development

-1. Run `yarn build:watch` to build all of the packages for a development environment and watch for changes.
+1. Run `yarn build-watch` to build all of the packages for a development environment and watch for changes.
 1. Run `yarn dev` to start the dev server to run/develop examples and documentation.
 You can then visit [http://localhost:8080](http://localhost:8080) in a browser.
 When you make changes to the source code you should see the page auto-reload.
-1. Run `yarn test:watch --scope @instructure/[package name]` to run the tests for 'package name' and watch for changes.
+1. Run `yarn test-watch --scope @instructure/[package name]` to run the tests for 'package name' and watch for changes.
 1. Run `yarn test` to run all the tests for every package.

 ## Code guidelines